tulbureandreita/viva-tours-face-analysis/facial-analysis/README.md

 Then click the SELECT FILES button that will appear in your VALUES column

+!
+On the Raspberry Pi client you need to have requests installed as a Python lib!

 # using the python-multipart library for file uploads!
 import requests
 import time